 The Evil Queen, Grimhilde, is a conventionally attractive and incredibly powerful yet incredibly insane woman.
 The queen is a powerful sorceress and she rules her kingdom with an iron fist, a tyrant who’s reputation inspires fear in every character in this movie.
 She’s cruel, petty, spiteful and vain.
 She kills any woman who proves to be more beautiful than she, and not even her own stepdaughter is safe from her wrath, since she married the girl’s father for her title but she has no love for Snow White.
 The film shows the Evil Queen has made Snow White’s life pretty terrible before now, but it would be a later Disney film called “Cinderella” that would really dive into the implications of how horrible it would be having your own stepmother hate you and try her best to emotionally destroy you (I wouldn’t be opposed to getting Snow White and Cinderella some therapy).
 When the queen sets out to kill Snow White, she tries to do so in incredibly vindictive ways – demanding the Huntsman cut out her heart and present it to her, and trying to trick the dwarfs into burying Snow alive.
 When the Huntsman betrays her, the Evil Queen disguises herself to torture Snow White further and do the job herself, and it’s here that she really shines as a villainess – hamming it up as the manipulative old hag.
 Her outward appearance also finally matches up with her complete lack of inner beauty.
 Queen Grimhilde has one of the most satisfying death scenes in the canon.
 Like Frollo’s, it can very easily be seen as an act of divine intervention right when she was about to succeed, and I roar with laughter every time her evil gloating is cut short and she drops to her death, with that boulder tumbling after her to crush her.
-Couldn’t have happened to a nicer witch.
+It couldn’t have happened to a nicer witch.